 I’m easily swayed by the hype of things (new music, new clothes, holidays, new people), which typically leads to being let down hard.
-It’s a vicious cycle that I should know better than to get myself into again & again (just ask my family!
-Haha).
+It’s a vicious cycle that I should know better than to get myself into again & again (just ask my friends/family…).
 Yet I run to the next thing… I think we all do this, to some extent, to fill the void.
 Our culture thrives – or rather survives – on hype.
 But it always leads to this incurable empty feeling & even loneliness that not only doesn’t mend our broken heart, it breaks it further.
 It’s a race.
 An insane, mind-numbing, socially acceptable race.

 The truth of our conversation was suddenly confirmed as we noticed a small crowd that was gathering at the lookout in front of our swing.
 Traffic was stopped on both sides of the Roebling Bridge, police were everywhere, and one lone car sat right in the middle of the bridge – empty.
 People were chaotically assessing the situation and began pointing to something bobbing in the river.
 Joylily zoomed in with her camera and, sure enough, it was a man that had just jumped seconds earlier.